Mycophenolic acid: Organ transplant

 Mycophenolate is used for the prevention of organ transplant rejection.
 Mycophenolate mofetil is indicated for the prevention of organ transplant rejection in adults and kidney transplantation rejection in children over 2 years; whereas mycophenolate sodium is indicated for the prevention of kidney transplant rejection in adults.
 Mycophenolate sodium has also been used for the prevention of rejection in liver, heart, or lung transplants in children older than two years.

 Autoimmune disease

 Mycophenolate is increasingly utilized as a steroid sparing treatment in autoimmune diseases and similar immune-mediated disorders including Behçet's disease, pemphigus vulgaris, immunoglobulin A nephropathy, small vessel vasculitides, and psoriasis.
 It is also used for retroperitoneal fibrosis along with a number of other medications.
-Specifically it has also be used for psoriasis not treatable by other methods.
+Specifically it has also been used for psoriasis not treatable by other methods.

 Its increasing application in treating lupus nephritis has demonstrated more frequent complete response and less frequent complications compared to cyclophosphamide bolus therapy, a regimen with risk of bone marrow suppression, infertility, and malignancy.
 Further work addressing maintenance therapy demonstrated mycophenolate superior to cyclophosphamide, again in terms of response and side-effects.
 Walsh proposed that mycophenolate should be considered as a first-line induction therapy for treatment of lupus nephritis in people without kidney dysfunction.